gitmachtl/scripts/cardano/ff-testnet/README.md

 ### name.pool.json

-The json file could end up like this one after the pool was registered and also retired later...
+The json file could end up like this one after the pool was registered and also retired later.
+In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
 ```
 {
   "poolName": "test",